MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security.md

 To protect your devices and corporate resources, you can use Azure Active Directory (Azure AD) Conditional Access policies with Intune.

 Intune passes the results of your device compliance policies to Azure AD, which then uses conditional access policies enforce which devices and apps can access your corporate resources.
-Conditional access policies can also be configured to gate access for devices that aren’t managed by Intune.
+Conditional access policies can help gate access for devices that aren’t managed by Intune.
 You can even use compliance details from [Mobile Threat Defense partners](../protect/mobile-threat-defense.md) you integrate with Intune.

 The following are two common methods of using conditional access with Intune include:

 - Device-based Conditional Access
 - App-based conditional access

-When you select *Conditional Access* from within the Microsoft Endpoint Manager admin center, the Conditional Access node that opens in the admin center is the node from Azure AD, and the policies you create are created in Azure.
+When you select *Conditional Access* from within the Microsoft Endpoint Manager admin center, the Conditional Access node that opens in the admin center is the node from Azure AD.
+Your conditional access policies are created in Azure AD.

 To learn more about using conditional access with Intune, see [Learn about Conditional Access and Intune](../protect/conditional-access.md).